 Bill and Dorothy “Ho” Taylor Scholarship

-The scholarship is awarded to a student planning to attend a 4-year college who has progressively, through high school, has demonstrated leadership skills, volunteerism, has developed and maintained positive relationships with classmates and educators and who shows commitment and follow-through with activities and goals.
+The scholarship is awarded to a student planning to attend a 4-year college who has progressively, through high school, demonstrated leadership skills and/or volunteerism, developed and maintained positive relationships with classmates and educators, and who shows commitment and follow-through with activities and goals.
 Consideration may also be given to a student who may have turned around their lives while in high school, overcome struggles with academics or become actively engaged in sports/school activities.